himali-s/GoogleHackathon-Design/README.md

 For example: get /person/5, you should see the details of person with id 5. get /team/5 , you should see the details of team with id 4. get /team/5/1 You should get the details of member with id 1 in team4.

 This files do not have  the services java class.
 Just created the general classes for all the tables  and DAO class for all the three.
 We can use get & post using Postman or connceting to server & database.
-For just example purpose I have created list of persons and teams.
+For just example purpose  the  list of persons and teams are created.